mvac7/fR3eL_VDP_TMS9918A_MSXBIOS_Lib/docs/HOWTO.md

 ## 1 Description

-Open Source library with basic functions to work with the TMS9918A/28A/29A video processor.
+Library with basic functions to work with the TMS9918A/28A/29A video processor.

-It does not use the MSX BIOS but it does require system variables, so it can be used for any MSX application although it is designed for the MSX-DOS environment.
+It uses the functions from the MSX BIOS, so it is designed to create applications in ROM or MSXBASIC environments.

 Use them for developing MSX applications using [Small Device C Compiler (SDCC)](http://sdcc.sourceforge.net/) cross compiler.